 The “D’s Best” ENT ran a few tests and stated I had no hearing loss so it was most likely vestibular neuritis and it would go away.
 After pushing him for more answers, he sent me to a chiropractic clinic that focused on vestibular rehab.
 They ran more tests and said I had a slight weakness in my left ear - they confirmed either vestibular neuritis or a perilymph fistula.
 I did my exercises diligently, but only seemed to be getting worse.

-Walking on Marshmallows or Rocking on a Boat
+Walking on Marshmallows and Rocking on a Boat

 On my second check up with the ENT, I had regressed so much I could hardly work.
 The floor felt as if it were moving up and down and I had to climb my way on every step.
 Sometimes it was like walking on clouds or marshmallows and I got an odd "floaty" feeling in my head.
 I couldn’t look at a computer for more than 5 minutes without getting ill and my memory was shot.
 I couldn't think of simple words that used to come so quickly.
 My boss at the time was very understanding and allowed me to work from home for a week so I could try to rest.
 The ENT prescribed me a very strong steroid 2 week steroid taper and I continued vestibular therapy.
 All of a sudden I felt almost normal!
 I was acing my dizziness tests at the vestibular clinic.